alickad/music_editor/README.md

 - TuneJS (playback)

 ## TODO
+- dropdown menu rest is a note
+- rest in keyboard mode
 - ~music playback not ignoring accidentals~ DONE
 - download MIDI and PDF
 - multiple notes played at once (then also in playback)